Wenjun-Mao/roop_FastAPI/README.md

 # roop_FastAPI
 roop_FastAPI is a web API wrapper for the "roop" project, designed to provide a user-friendly interface for interactions with the underlying roop system. roop_FastAPI allow for sending a POST with headless args and retrieving output with GET once ready.
+In order to improve the output capacity, this wrapper overloaded quite a few functions from the original roop project.
+This does not involve changing any code in the original roop repo.
+All the overloading is handled by the wrapper itself.

 ## Description